 Roughly two million U.S. workers are exposed to respirable silica dust every year; most of those employees are exposed when they chip, cut, and drill silica-containing material.
 Workers in industries such as construction, concrete work, and glass operations are especially susceptible to the silica dust.

 Respiratory protection was the fourth most common OSHA violation in 2015, the fifth consecutive year it’s held that distinction.
-Learn more about OSHA’s top 10 violations of 2015 and how you can protect your employees.
+Learn more about OSHA’s top 10 violations and how you can protect your employees.

 Graphic Products also carries a variety of respiratory protection products to protect against silica, including respirators, accessories, cartridges, and more.